 Interns will be paired with a staff member with whom they will work to publish a piece by the end of the semester.

-There are two parts to the application: a form to tell us about yourself (found here) and a fact-checking activity (download here).
+There are two parts to the application: a form to tell us about yourself and an editing.
 You can either fact check the document by hand, then scan and send it back to us, or edit it in Microsoft Word using the “Track Changes” feature.
-When you have completed the fact-checking test, send it to email@example.com.
+Please email firstname.lastname@example.org for application materials.

 Please feel free to email us at email@example.com with any questions!